vuestorefront/storefront-api/docs/guide/integration/integration.md

   }
 ```

-**Congratulations!** Now it's a good moment to take a deep breath and study the data formats we'd just imported to create your own mapper from the custom platform of your choice to Vue Storefront format.
+**Congratulations!** Now it's a good moment to take a deep breath and study the data formats we'd just imported to create your own mapper from the custom platform of your choice to Storefront Api format.

 ### Product entity